LHRK/Nanodisc-Builder/README.md

 and possibly insane as well:
 > pip install insane

-Insane is however, only compatible with python 2.7, as is the martinize script as well.
+Insane is however, only compatible with python 2.7, as is the martinize script.

 # Python version